Payment API Gateway (v5.7.2)

 Callbacks

 C2b transaction status is sent via callback because it needs a confirmation by client done asynchronously.
 Usually the callback should be sent in 2-3 minutes maximum.
 In case of missing callback there is a way to get the transaction status using API method status.
-It needs a transaction ID or order ID as an parameter and returns a status of the performed transaction.
+It needs the order ID as an parameter and returns a status of the performed transaction.

 Response for callback